-Pontoon at Kellett Island
+Slipway at Kellett Island

-In order to facilitate a safe outrigger crew change in the middle of the Victoria Harbour leg of the race, it is necessary to provide a way of doing so that does not require swimming in the harbour.
+In order to facilitate a safe crew change in the middle of the Victoria Harbour leg of the race, it is necessary to provide a way of doing so that does not require swimming in the harbour.

-To do this, outrigger canoes and their support boats will enter the more protected area of the Causeway Bay Typhoon Shelter, which is just to the eastern side of the RHKYC Kellett Island Clubhouse, and perform the crew change at the Pontoon beside the RHKYC Boatyard.
+To do this, outrigger canoes and their escort boats will enter the more protected area of the Causeway Bay Typhoon Shelter, which is just to the eastern side of the RHKYC Kellett Island Clubhouse, and perform the crew change at the RHKYC Slipway.

-So that no one rushes and risks falling from a boat, a five (5) minute forced stop is being applied to all crews.
+So that no one rushes and risks falling from a boat, a ten (10) minute forced stop is being applied to all crews.
 A marshal positioned on the end of the breakwater will time your entry and then call your re-start.
 This will mean that there is no advantage to be gained over other crews by rushing, so you can take your time to do it safely.

-Eastern Pontoon - traffic pattern
+Kellett Island - traffic pattern

-Our aim is to keep the support boats away from the canoes.

-Following the standard marine navigation conventions, boats enter to the starboard side of the basin entrance.
-The dotted green line is route for the support boats.
+Our aim is to keep the escort boats away from the canoes.
+Following the standard marine navigation conventions, all boats must enter to the starboard side of the typhoon shelter entrance.
+The red line is the route for the support boats and canoes.